Bafro7/Aviation-Carbon-Tracker-Homelab/README.md

 # Aviation-Carbon-Tracker-Homelab

-![Project Dashboard and SQL Environment](assets/image.png)
+![Project Dashboard and SQL Environment](assets/image.png) *Architecture overview: Live Flask dashboard integrated with a MySQL backend on a Windows Server 2022 environment.*

 "A real-time data pipeline and analytics dashboard hosted on a Windows Server/Active Directory environment."
 Overview